statamic/docs/content/collections/docs/cli.md

 ---
 ## Overview

-Statamic's CLI commands are built with [Laravel's Artisan Console package]([artisan]).
+Statamic's CLI commands are built with [Laravel's Artisan Console package][artisan].
 To view the list of Statamic-specific commands, you may use the `please list` command:

 ``` shell
 php please list